blitzarx1/egui_graphs/README.md

 ![Screenshot 2023-10-14 at 23 49 49](https://github.com/blitzarx1/egui_graphs/assets/32969427/584b78de-bca3-421b-b003-9321fd3e1b13)
 You can further customize the appearance and behavior of your graph by modifying the settings or adding more nodes and edges as needed.

+## Features
+### Events
+Can be enabled with `events` feature.
+Events describe a change made in graph whether it changed zoom level or node dragging.

+Combining this feature with custom node draw function allows to implement custom node behavior and drawing according to the events happening.